 Upper Kachura Lake (Frogh Scho)

 Upper Kachura lake, locally known as Frogh Scho, is probably the second most beautiful lake in the valley of Skardu in Pakistan.
-With a distance of around 28 kilometres from the main city, it is easily accessible by cars.
-The trees surrounding the area are a part of a fruit bearing vegetation mainly apricots.
+With a distance of around 28 kilometres from the main city, it is easily accessible by car.
+The trees surrounding the area are a part of fruit-bearing vegetation mainly apricots.

 Satpara lake is one of the best fishing spots in the region.
 It is one of the most scenic lakes in Skardu Valley surrounded by high glacial mountains.
 Satpara Lake is also best known for trout fishing and row boating.
 It was among the largest freshwater lakes and one of the most beautiful places to visit in Pakistan.